charmed-kubernetes/bundle/README.md

 The Charmed Kubernetes organisation has a large number of repositories.
 The majority of these are for specific Juju charms, used to deploy the applications which go to make up Charmed Kubernetes.
 A few which may be of particular interest:

-- The Kubernetes Control Plane charm  - <https://github.com/charmed-kubernetes/charm-kubernetes-master>
+- The Kubernetes Control Plane charm  - <https://github.com/charmed-kubernetes/charm-kubernetes-control-plane>
 - The Kubernetes Worker charm - <https://github.com/charmed-kubernetes/charm-kubernetes-worker>
-- The MetalLB operator charm - <https://github.com/charmed-kubernetes/metallb-operator>

 Other repositories include: